 Recently on August 2nd, 2018, the Centers for Medicare & Medicaid Services (CMS) finalized policies to advance with the MyHealthEData initiative and the CMS Patients Over Paperwork Initiative.
-The CMS updates with these core pieces will strengthen interoperability from within.
+The CMS updated with these core pieces will strengthen interoperability from within.
 For instance, the interoperability of, the Inpatient Prospective Payment System (IPPS) and the Long-Term Care Hospital (LTCH) with the Prospective Payment System (PPS).

-These policies released with final rule today will begin to implement the MyHealthEData initiatives from The White House.
-This will empower patients to be able to have better access to things such as, hospital price information, their electronic health records and overall, make it easier for providers to spend time with their patients.
+These policies released with the final rule today will begin to implement the MyHealthEData initiatives from The White House.
+This will empower patients to be able to have better access to things such as hospital price information, their electronic health records and overall, make it easier for providers to spend time with their patients.

 With this there is an overhaul with the program formerly known as the "Meaningful Use" program, or the Medicare and Medicaid Electronic Health Record Incentive Programs, to provide the following: